ismorales1/cse15l-lab-reports/LabReportOne.md

 What the `ls -a` command does(in VScode terminal):
 <img width="1240" alt="Screen Shot 2023-01-11 at 4 15 57 PM" src="https://user-images.githubusercontent.com/122497830/212000789-2604cfa4-b2b9-447f-bef8-09d6941f9d19.png">
 Running this command reveals some of the contents under the working directory, which mainly consists of dot files.
-Further, these dot files are all related to the ieng6 server such as user and login information.
+Further, these dot files are all related to the ieng6 server, such as user and login information.